dfinity/interface-spec/spec/index.md

 #### IC Management Canister: Upload Chunk

-The controller of a canister, or the canister itself can upload chunks to the chunk store of that canister.
+A controller of a canister, or the canister itself can upload chunks to the chunk store of that canister.

 Conditions